-The Affordable Care Act (ACA) started on January 1, 2014 and was implemented to ensure that all Americans had viable access to affordable healthcare options.
-This means that employers, even some small business owners, have the responsibility to offer affordable health insurance plans to their employees.
-While some employers worry that having to offer coverage means their business may suffer financially, we want to alleviate the stress and let our business clients know they can have coverage for their employees that not only alleviates health issues with employees, but also won’t increase overhead or negate profits for the company.
+The Affordable Care Act (ACA) became effective on January 1, 2014, and was implemented to ensure that all Americans had viable access to affordable healthcare options.
+This means that large employers have the responsibility to offer affordable health insurance plans to their employees.
+While some employers worry that having to offer coverage means their business may suffer financially, we can help to alleviate that stress.
+Our clients know that robust coverage helps employees manage health issues, but doesn’t have to adversely impact the company’s profits.

-Regulations are seemingly changing year after year in the insurance market, but here at Taylor Benefits, we believe in being consistent with offering a variety of health insurance, retirement and health savings plans that benefit our Louisiana customers.
+Regulations are seemingly changing year after year in the insurance market, but here at Taylor Benefits, we continue to offer a variety of health insurance, retirement, and health savings plans that benefit our Louisiana customers.

 If you have any questions regarding health insurance plans and employee benefits in Louisiana, here are some answers to common concerns:

-Large group health insurance plans are ideal for businesses with many employees who require adequate coverage.
-It works by simplifying the health insurance process to assist Louisiana employers in providing all of their employees with the same insurance benefits and coverage at a low cost.
-Large group health insurance also helps save costs for both employers and employees, and for it to work, you need participation from at least 70 percent of your employees.
-If you choose a large group insurance plan, your provider may offer discounts on their typical rates.
+Large group health insurance plans are ideal for businesses with many employees who require coverage.
+Sponsoring a group plan helps Louisiana employers give all their employees the same insurance benefits and coverage at a low cost.
+Large group health insurance also helps save money for both employers and employees.
+Typically, for a policy to become effective, you need participation from at least 70 percent of the eligible employees.

-Even though most small business owners think that the minimum employee threshold for a group insurance plan is high, it isn’t.
+Even though some small business owners think that the minimum employee threshold for a group insurance plan is high, it isn’t.
 You must have at least one employee as a small business owner to be eligible for a small business group health insurance plan.
-However, if your business has more than 50 employees, you may not be eligible for Medicaid health insurance.
-If your number of employees exceeds the maximum limit, you might want to look into large group health insurance plans.
+Once your employee count reaches 50, the plan is considered a large group, and the rates and terms may be even more favorable.

-Employee benefits packages are perks mandated by law that include compensation provided by an employer.
-Generally, what is included in an employee benefits package in Louisiana depends on the company you’re working in.
+Employee benefits packages are perks outside of compensation that an employer provides to the workforce.
+Generally, what is included in an employee benefits package in Louisiana depends on the company you’re working for.
 Some of the required ones include unemployment benefits, minimum wage, and overtime compensation.
-But your employer may also choose to provide some or all of the following benefits to attract new employers or retain old ones: health insurance, dental insurance, vision insurance, 401K, short and long-term disability insurance, retirement and pension, and life insurance.
+But your employer may also choose to provide some or all of the following benefits to attract new employees or retain old ones: health insurance, dental insurance, vision insurance, 401K, short and long-term disability insurance, retirement and pension, and life insurance.